Collegio Carlo Alberto

 English is the operating language of the Collegio.

+History

 Historically, prior to the 1990s, the Collegio Carlo Alberto referred to a Piedmont boys boarding school.
 The school has since closed, but the building retains its name.

+Mission and Research

+Its mission is to foster research and education in social sciences, in accordance with the values and practices of the international academic community.
+This is achieved through a threefold action plan: